 From its beating cultural heart right out to its dramatic borders which skirt into the stunning Peak District; Sheffield is a green, friendly city bursting with vibrancy.
-Situated just over the border of the midlands in South Yorkshire, the city’s central location makes it one of the most accessible cities in the UK, perfectly placed for visitors from every corner of Britain with rapid, easy access via motorway, rail, and air.
+Situated just over the border of the midlands in South Yorkshire, the city’s central location makes it one of the most accessible cities in the UK, perfectly placed for visitors from every corner of Britain and beyond with rapid, easy access via motorway, rail, and air.
 The population of the City of Sheffield is 563,749 (mid-2014 est.) and it is one of the eight largest regional English cities that make up the Core Cities Group.
 Sheffield is the third largest English district by population.
 The metropolitan population of Sheffield is 1,569,000.

 Built on seven hills, the city’s landscape encompasses an eclectic mix of architecture, where old intertwines with new to reflect the city’s rich industrial heritage alongside new innovative design.